 Here was how the player would have approached it with my original game: The player sees something huge floating off in the distant clouds.

-He walks up and find a zombie infested city beneath its long shadow.
+He walks up and finds a zombie infested city beneath its long shadow.

 The Anomaly appears industrial, and hellish.